 Accessing your new design elements

 All the old design elements and the freshly created ones are saved and readily available in the Creative Cloud library.
 A new user can directly access the existing designs for a quick job or go creating new designs as we've done in the steps above.

-We've got you started with Adobe Capture extension in your InDesign designs with your stakeholders.
-Take a step forward and learn more in InDesign workspace along with multiple stakeholders.
+We've got you started with using the Adobe Capture extension in your InDesign designs.
+Take a step forward and start using the Adobe Capture mobile app for free.